Why do we compare everything to the first piece of information we received?

 This finding makes sense in the context of the selective accessibility theory.
-If sadness makes people more thorough processors, that would mean that they activate more anchor-consistent information, which would then enhance anchoring bias.8
+If sadness makes people more thorough processors, that would mean that they activate more anchor-consistent information, which would then enhance the anchoring bias.8

 Why it is important

-Anchoring bias is one of the most pervasive cognitive biases.
+The anchoring bias is one of the most pervasive cognitive biases.
 Whether we’re setting a schedule for a project or trying to decide on a reasonable budget, this bias can skew our perspective and cause us to cling to a particular number or value, even when it’s irrational.

 Anchoring is so ubiquitous that it is thought to be a driving force behind a number of other biases and heuristics.
-One example of these is the planning fallacy, a bias that describes how we tend to underestimate the time we’ll need to finish a task, as well as the costs of doing so.
-Once we set an initial plan for completing a project, we can become anchored to it, which in turn makes us reluctant to update our plan—even if it becomes clear that we will need more time, or a higher budget.
+One example of this is the planning fallacy, a bias that describes how we tend to underestimate the time we’ll need to finish a task, as well as the costs of doing so.
+Once we set an initial plan for completing a project, we can become anchored to it, which in turn makes us reluctant to update our plan—even if it becomes clear that we will need more time or a higher budget.
 This can have significant consequences, especially in the business world, where there could be a lot of money tied up in a venture.1

 How to avoid it